kshitij-halankar/live-resume-1/README.md

 ## 🔨 How to customize?

-In the [Wiki Doc.](https://github.com/guilhermeborgesbastos/live-resume/wiki/applying-customizations) there is a specific page supporting you on how to apply customizations to the layout and more...
-[See page](https://github.com/guilhermeborgesbastos/live-resume/wiki/applying-customizations)
+In the tags.ts file most of the customizable data is included.
+To customize individual sections, use json files (for eg. about.json to make changes to about section).
+Images are located in assets folder.

 ## 🖋 Contribute